corinnedaigle3/README/README.md

 •	Uses camera orientation to calculate movement relative to where the player is looking.

-PlayerMovement –
+<br>PlayerMovement –

 •	Handles the movements and abilities of the player.

-ImageFade –
+<br>ImageFade –

 •	Handles the visual icon that tells the player that they can dodge.

 •	Unlocks when player is in enemy range.

-UI – Helped with this one by setting things active and inactive.
+<br>UI – Helped with this one by setting things active and inactive.

 •	Handles all UI logic for the game: